11 Ways To Say “Thank You” in Japanese in Any Social Situation

 Usage: Formal and informal

 This no-frills “thank you” is the most common form you’ll hear.
-You can use arigatou in almost any situation, from the polite to the casual.
+You can use arigatou in almost any situation, from the office to a binge-watching session with friends.

-Japanese has a long history intertwined with Portuguese, featuring a number of loanwords from the Portuguese, like pan (bread, in both Portuguese and Japanese).
-As such, you may be tempted to assume that the word arigatou in Japanese comes from the Portuguese word for thank you, obrigado.
+The Japanese language has a surprisingly long history with Portuguese, featuring a number of loanwords from the latter like pan ( パン or ぱん), which means “bread” in both languages.
+As such, you may be tempted to assume that the word arigatou in Japanese comes from the Portuguese word for thank you, which is obrigado.

 Think about it this way: Every time you say arigatou, you’re expressing that something was difficult to attain.
 It’s a very poetic way to show your gratitude!